surya-de/JPM/README.md

 #### B. Reason behind the chosen services-
 ##### Design
 ![Architecture Diagram](/images/architecture.png)
+***The numbers in the diagram denotes the order of execution***

+step 1- On executing the python sdk, it creates an s3 bucket 'surya-lambda-code-store' and pushes the lambda codes into this bucket.

+step 2- The python sdk then excutes the cloudformation script (jpmstack).

+step 3- The cloudformation script launces and configures the AWS services.

+step 4- Once, the AWS services are configured, the the python sdk pushes the raw data into s3 bucket(surya-landing) and executes the lambda code(surya-transform-files) for data transformation.

+step 5- The lambda performs data transformation and pushes the curated data into s3 bucket(surya-curated).

+step 6- Once the curated bucket is filled, an SQS event is triggered(surya-send-message).

+step 7- The SQS event triggers another lambda which is responsible to call Athena database.
+This lambda creates a database and table in Athena when called for the first time.

 ##### AWS S3
 i.
 I have used S3 buckets to store the raw data(Landing bucket) and transformed data (Curated bucket).